CerberusGR/memento-db-utils/README.md

 # Memento Database Utilities

 A collection of lightweight JavaScript utilities specifically designed for **Memento Database**.
-This library helps you format dates in Greek and English and display currency values correctly within your Memento fields.
+This library helps you format dates in Greek and English, perform date calculations, display currency values, and manage UI elements directly within your library scripts.

 &nbsp;
 ## 🚀 Installation